top of page

-If you’re one of the 25% of adults diagnosed with arthritis, following an exercise regimen is one of the most important steps you can take to alleviate the pain, maintain joint movement, and reduce fatigue.
+f you’re one of the 25% of adults diagnosed with arthritis, following an exercise regimen is one of the most important steps you can take to alleviate the pain, maintain joint movement, and reduce fatigue.
 At Sports Medicine Oregon in Tigard and Wilsonville, Oregon, the skilled orthopedic team can develop a treatment plan that best suits your lifestyle and needs.
 They offer physical therapy, regenerative medicine options, and more to help you find relief.
-To learn more, book an appointment online or call the office nearest you today.

 What are the most common types of arthritis?